builders-garden/ronda/src/components/pages/circles/components/README.md

 - Clicking on the card opens the RondaDrawer with full circle details
 - Action buttons ("Pay Now", "View Summary") stop event propagation to prevent drawer opening
 - Each card maintains its own drawer state independently
+- The RondaDrawer fetches and displays real participant data from the backend

+### InvitationCardWithData

+A wrapper component that fetches on-chain and backend data for invitation cards.

+**Props:**
+- `group`: Group - Backend group object

+**Features:**
+- Fetches group info from smart contract
+- Fetches participants from backend API
+- Calculates pot amount, weekly amount, and progress
+- Passes all data to InvitationCard component
+- Uses RondaDrawer to display full group details with participant list

 ## Future Improvements